MC 369; M-101

 - 39. Unpublished articles, n.d.

-- 43. Articles about WW; obituary and condolences to Harriet Sabine, 1982; short biography
+- 43. Articles about Willis; obituary and condolences to Harriet Sabine, 1982; short biography

 Civil rights movement

 Greenwich Village (New York, N.Y.)--Social life and customs